pyrogenic/toed/README.md

 - [x] "undefined" tag not removed when refresh finds definition
 - [x] missing pronunciations for cross-referenced origins
 - [x] scoring (e.g. crapper) so between two pass-3 options, one with no pass-2 tags preferred over one with a pass-2 tag
+- [ ] sense tags should _not_ cascade to subsenses (e.g. _addict_ has `narcotics` in sense but then "an enthusiastic devotee of a specified thing or activity" as a subsense)

 ## Redis Design